pynvme/pynvme/doc/index.rst

    cd pynvme
    ./install.sh

-3. Run pynvme tests:
+3. Run pynvme tests.
+It reports 4K read IOPS of your SSD in 10 seconds.

 .. code-block:: shell

+   make setup
-   make setup; make test TESTS="driver_test.py::test_ioworker_iops_multiple_queue[1]"
+   make test TESTS="driver_test.py::test_ioworker_iops_multiple_queue[1]"

-This test will report 4K read IOPS of your SSD in 10 seconds.

-In the follow chapters, we will explain the design and usage of pynvme, and soon, you will write your own Python scripts to test NVMe devices.
+In following chapters, we will explain the design and usage of pynvme, and soon, you can write your own Python scripts to test NVMe devices.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
-   :hidden:
    :caption: Table of Contents

    install